Titles link to reviews

 Jamaica Inn by Daphne du Maurier.
 Not as good as Rebecca, but I did enjoy it.
 I knew the surprise twist quite early, and of course because of the time in which this book is written, despite Mary Yellan being a very brave, tough woman, at the end of the day she is saved by a man, and gives up her dream to follow his.

 The Universe vs. Alex Woods by Gavin Extence.
 I have had this book on my to read pile for several years.
-I really enjoyed, and was pulled in by, the first few chapters, and I was really touched by the ending (I confess I even cried a bit).
+I really enjoyed the first few chapters, and I was really touched by the ending (I confess I even cried a bit).
 But, I do think the middle plodded a bit.
 There is A LOT of detail that didn’t, in my opinion, serve the overall narrative.
 I found myself skimming through many paragraphs to get back to the story.
 But the characters were very alive and I’m sure will remain vivid for a long time to come.

 Writing and Story